Nato alarmed after Belarus soldiers cross Polish border

 Based on its own airport schedule, three flights from Egypt, five from Turkey, two from Dubai, and one each from Syria and Iraq were due to land in Minsk on Thursday, amid Polish concern that some of the asylum seekers had military backgrounds and might hold radical views.

-And it showed no sign of easing its crackdown on the pro-democracy movement at home either, by opting to list a Polish satellite TV station called Belta as well as all its viewers as "extremists", which carries a seven-year jail penalty.
+And Belarus showed no sign of easing its crackdown on the pro-democracy movement at home either, by opting to list a Polish satellite TV station called Belsat as well as all its viewers as "extremists", which carries a seven-year jail penalty.

 "For the first time in history, the regime labelled a whole TV channel ... an extremist group," Franak Viacorka, a senior adviser to exiled opposition leader Sviatlana Tsikhanouskaya, said.